2019 Global Tour

 Monday, March 18

-At the Hobby Center’s Zikha Hall, SJMO presents a collection of music ranging from historic Duke Ellington arrangement from the Smithsonian archives to contemporary arrangements from Germany award-winning jazz vocalist Kurt Elling’s recent recordings.
+At the Hobby Center’s Zikha Hall, SJMO presents a collection of music ranging from historic Duke Ellington arrangement from the Smithsonian archives to contemporary arrangements from Grammy award-winning jazz vocalist Kurt Elling’s recent recordings.
 This bespoke concert experience weaves a historical narrative of Houston’s influences on the evolution of jazz including a special feature of local legend Shelley Carrol and the Texas Tenor tradition.

 Be the first to know about additional venues and ticketing information!
 Use the form on the right to join our e-newsletter.